Guidelines for central government debt management 2017

 The guideline decision for 2017 means a slight extension of the maturity of the nominal krona government debt.
 The meaning of the term position is clarified and the mandate to take positions in the SEK exchange rate is left unchanged.
 The steering of the composition of the central government debt is also left unchanged.
 The objective for retail market borrowing is set in a longer-term perspective than before at the same time as the sale of lottery bonds is limited as long as this borrowing is more expensive than other borrowing

-The maturity of the debt is to be steered towards:
+The maturity of the three types of debt is to be steered towards:

 - Foreign currency debt: duration 0‒1 years